 A few more important details on the "affidavit of merit" in New Jersey:

-A lot of states have laws on the books that limit (or "cap") medical malpractice damages, effectively limiting the amount of money that a successful plaintiff can receive, even after a jury has heard all the evidence at trial and found the defendant liable for medical malpractice.
+A lot of states have laws on the books that "cap" medical malpractice damages, effectively limiting the amount of money that a successful plaintiff can receive, even after a jury has heard all the evidence at trial and found the defendant liable for medical malpractice.
+Some of these laws apply to the overall award, while many apply only to noneconomic damages like pain and suffering, loss of enjoyment, and stress.

-There is currently no overall cap on compensatory (economic or non-economic) damages in medical malpractice cases in New Jersey.
-But in any injury case, punitive damages are limited to $350,000 or five times the amount of compensatory damages, whichever is greater.
-This law is codified at New Jersey Statutes section 2A:15-5.14.
+So far, New Jersey has not set an upper limit on compensatory damages (financial losses as well as noneconomic damages) in medical malpractice cases.
+But in any injury case, New Jersey Statutes section 2A:15-5.14 limits punitive damages to $350,000 or five times the amount of compensatory damages, whichever is greater.

-Keep in mind that punitive damages are pretty rare in a medical malpractice lawsuit, and in New Jersey they require proof that the defendant acted with "actual malice" or a "wanton and willful disregard" of whether or not someone would be harmed or injured.
+Keep in mind that punitive damages are pretty rare in a medical malpractice lawsuit, and in New Jersey they require proof that the defendant acted with "actual malice" or a "wanton and willful disregard" for any resulting harm to someone else.

 If you're looking for more specifics on New Jersey's medical malpractice laws and how they apply to your potential case, it may be time to discuss your situation with an experienced medical malpractice attorney in your area.